iograft/iograft-houdini/README.md

 This is the easiest method to begin using iograft within Houdini.
 The "plugin" directory of this repository contains an `iografthoudini.json` package definition containing information for initializing iograft's Houdini plugin.

 To install the iograft package, simply create a "packages" subdirectory inside your Houdini preferences directory (i.e. C:/Users/dtkno/Documents/houdini19.0/packages) and place the `iografthoudini.json` file from this repository into that package folder.
+For help on where to copy this package JSON, see the [Houdini Docs](https://www.sidefx.com/docs/houdini/ref/plugins.html).

 Then you will need to edit the `iografthoudini.json` file to point to your specific iograft locations and houdini environment name.
 - `IOGRAFT_HOUDINI` should point to the "plugin" directory of this repository.